 If you’ve ever experienced a UTI or a urinary tract infection, you know the painful symptoms that are associated with the condition, the process your doctor goes through to diagnose the infection, the antibiotic and natural treatment options, and the measures you should take to prevent the infection from recurring.
 But, chances are you’re not

-Urinary Tract Infections are one of the most common infections among individuals, especially women.
+Urinary tract infections are one of the most common infections among individuals, especially women.
 UTIs are responsible for more than 8.1 million visits to physicians’ offices per year and about five percent of all visits to primary care physicians.
-Approximately 40 percent of women and 12 percent of men will experience at least one symptomatic
+Approximately 40 percent of women and 12 percent of men will experience at least one

 Incontinence is frustrating at any age, but you should know that incontinence is not a normal issue that happens to older people.
 While common, incontinence is not caused by old age and it is treatable.
 What are some causes of male incontinence?

-To celebrate National Nutrition month, this is a continuation of our series on nutrition as it relates to urology.
-Urinary tract infections, or UTIs, can be painful, with symptoms that include back pain, abdominal pain, and a burning sensation during urination.
-Though existing UTIs typically need to be treated with medications, avoiding future UTIs may
+To celebrate National Nutrition month, this is a continuation of our series on nutrition as it relates to urology: Urinary Tract Infections Urinary tract infections, or UTIs, can be painful, with symptoms that include back pain, abdominal pain, and a burning sensation during urination.
+Though existing UTIs typically need to be treated with medications, avoiding

 If you’re a man trying taking care of your health, bravo.
 Men are far less inclined to seek health care information.
 If you have a loved one to nudge about his health, then this information is for you, too.
 In the third of this three-part series, we’ll look at health issues that can affect a